pgrund/presentations/README.md

 #license

-this code is licensed under MIT License (see License.md)
+this code is licensed under MIT License (see License)